isar/hive/docs/register_adapter.md

 Box adapters always have precedence over global adapters.

-**SUPER IMPORTANT:** Make sure to use `typeId`s consistently.
+!> Make sure to use `typeId`s consistently.
 Your changes have to be compatible to previous versions of the box.